top of page

 And you will deliver it.
 Will you, Silvius?”

-In the lead up of Phoebe`s monologue we can see her meeting Rosalinda and realise just how ridiculous the situation is.
+In the lead up of Phebe`s monologue we can see her meeting Rosalinda and realise just how ridiculous the situation is.
 Meeting someone for the first time and immediately developing feelings for them might be justified by "love at first sight".
 However, Rosalinda is very harsh with her and only shares the negatives.

 —But, mistress, know yourself.